UPDATED JUNE 7, 2023

 While some people start out as copywriters, most come into copywriting from other industries and professions.

 In my network, there are ex-teachers, ex-accountants, ex-marketers and ex-designers — to name a few.
 Some of them have used the experience from their previous occupations to carve themselves a lucrative copywriting niche.

 Most copywriters I know were already good writers, but didn’t have copywriting skills.
 They started out by reading books on copywriting, to learn more about the craft, and taking copywriting courses, to practise and perfect it.

 Skills and experience

 1. Brush up on your written English

 Being able to write well is the most basic skill you need as a copywriter.
-The following tips can help to build your confidence, improve your writing skills and widen your vocabulary:
+The following tips will help you build your confidence, improve your writing skills and widen your vocabulary:

-- Read widely — non-fiction books; quality newspapers and magazines; websites and blogs; examples of successful sales letters, press ads and campaigns
+Try to read a mix of non-fiction books; quality newspapers and magazines; websites and blogs; examples of successful sales letters, press ads and campaigns.

 2. Develop some complementary skills